marrylin2019/CrawlOfAITrainingPlatform/README.md

 ## Main features of this project contains

-- Simulating the login process of the training platform to get the token
+- Simulating the login process of the training platform to get the token.
-- Simulating the process of getting the tasks list
+- Simulating the process of getting the tasks list.
-- Simulating the process of startup and shutdown
+- Simulating the process of startup and shutdown.
+- **COMING SOON: Keepalive Function, which means it can do task-wise start to extend release time.**

 ## How to use